LiteFat: Lightweight Spatio-Temporal Graph Learning for Real-Time Driver Fatigue Detection: Experiments

 \subsection{Evaluation Metrics}

-For comparison experiments, we select accuracy, precision, recall, and F1-score as the evaluation metrics.
+For comparison experiments, we select accuracy, precision, recall, F1-score, and Area Under the Curve (AUC) as the evaluation metrics.
 For efficiency verification, we compare the number of parameters, the forward and backward pass times during each batch, the number of samples it can process per second (throughput), and memory usage of the models.